ApexRMS/wisdmStsimLinkage/README.md

 ## <a name="Running"></a>Run Instructions

-Begin by opening the `demoWisdmStSimLinkage.Rproj` R project file to ensure the correct working directory is set in RStudio.
+Begin by opening the `wisdmStsimLinkage.Rproj` R project file to ensure the correct working directory is set in RStudio.
 Next, open the `link-wisdm-and-stsim-libraries.R` script and either run line-by-line or press the `source` button in the top right corner of the file editor pane of RStudio.